 Fort Constitution, N.H.

-New Hampshire is the only state where no Revolutionary War battle was fought, but New Castle was the site of an important skirmish before the war.
-A handful of British soldiers manned Fort William and Mary there in 1774, when tensions were rising between the colonies and England.
+An important skirmish before the war took place in New Castle, N.H.
+A handful of British soldiers manned Fort William and Mary there in 1774, when tensions rose between the colonies and England.
 The stone fort stood at the mouth of the Piscataqua River, guarding access to the harbor and to Kittery, Maine (then Massachusetts).

 Paul Revere rode to Portsmouth in December to warn patriots that British troops might seize powder and guns at the fort.
-A raiding party of 400 men stormed the fort, subdued the six soldiers inside and took the gunpowder, muskets and cannon.
+A raiding party of 400 men then stormed the fort.
+They subdued the six soldiers inside and took the gunpowder, muskets and cannon.

 Prescott Farm, R.I.